WarrenLab/minigraph-cactus-nf/README.md

   a set of jobs for each one, no matter how small.
 If you give it a list of chromosome names, it will instead run all of the unplaced sequence together as a single set of jobs.
+* `--scratch`: path to an existing directory for Toil job data.
+* `--jobStore`: path to which minigraph-cactus commands will write job data.
+This directory is created by Toil and must not already exist!

 [mgc]: <https://github.com/ComparativeGenomicsToolkit/cactus/blob/master/doc/pangenome.md>
 [nf]: <https://www.nextflow.io/>